 The heating element is accountable for heating the water.
 If it fails, the water heater will not work correctly.

-That’s it for 6 easy steps on how to reset electric water heater!
-Don’t forget to regularly check your water heater’s elements to prevent it from malfunctioning.
+That’s it for 6 easy steps to reset the electric water heater!
+Don’t forget to check your water heater’s elements regularly to prevent it from malfunctioning.
 If you’re not confident in determining the potential factors as to why it won’t work, don’t hesitate to consult a professional.

 Heater Technician is a skilled author and water heater expert with years of experience in the field.
 He has authored several articles and books on various aspects of water heater installation, maintenance, and repair.